-- Students will be selected for admission based upon Science 10 Honours Application Process. - Core topics: Processes of Science, Genetics, Chemical Processes, Energy, Formation of the Universe. - Expanded Honours Topics: Honours students will cover more advanced topics in each of the sections of Science 10 in addition to numerous enrichment activities such as field trips and guest speakers. - Typical activities: laboratory experiments, lectures, demonstrations, assignments, field trips and guest speakers. - Evaluation: 60% exams, 20% quizzes, 10% labs and 10% assignments (may vary by teacher). - Final Exam: 20% of final mark (may vary by teacher).
+- Students will be selected for admission based upon effort and achievement in Science 9. - Core topics: Processes of Science, Genetics, Chemical Processes, Energy, Formation of the Universe. - Expanded Honours Topics: Honours students will cover more advanced topics in each of the sections of Science 10 in addition to numerous enrichment activities such as field trips and guest speakers. - Typical activities: laboratory experiments, lectures, demonstrations, assignments, field trips and guest speakers. - Evaluation: 60% exams, 20% quizzes, 10% labs and 10% assignments (may vary by teacher).

+Final Exam: 20% of final mark (may vary by teacher).